Ryan-Bidgoli/bamazon/README.md

     * If the manager selects `End Session`, it ends the session and doesn't go back to the menu.

 -----------------------
+3. `Bamazonsupervisor.js`

+    * Starts with a menu:
+        * View Product Sales by Department
+        * Create New Department
+        * End Session

+    * If the manager selects `View Product Sales by Department`, it lists the Department Sales and calculates the total sales from the overhead cost and product sales.

+    * If the manager selects `Create New Department`, it allows the manager to create a new department and input current overhead costs and product sales.
+If there are none, by default it will set at 0.

+    * If the manager selects `End Session`, it ends the session and doesn't go back to the menu.

 ## Screenshots: